Kastobi/ci_ms2_aggregator/README.md

   slider.

 ### Features left to Implement
+- add a Backend to prevent loading of full dataset ressources on page load and speed up TTI
+- prevent layout shifting due to embed/chart generation

 - Customization of checkboxes and range-input for uniform cross-browser look.
 - Dynamic data table pagination, depending on viewport size/user input (Now: Table size 10 packages hardcoded)
 - Add a widget with all active filters (for onclick removal) (Now: Find specific chart/filter or reset all)